 - CARPAL TUNNEL SYNDROME: if the wrist is involved then the inflammation can compress the nerve in the carpal tunnel.

 - HEART PROBLEMS: the disease increases the risk of hardened blocked arteries as well as inflammation of the sac enclosing the heart.

-- LUNG DISEASE: with rheumatoid arthritis there is increased risk of inflammation and scarring of the lung tissues leading to progressive shortness of breath sometimes.
+- LUNG DISEASE: with rheumatoid arthritis, there is an increased risk of inflammation and scarring of the lung tissues leading to progressive shortness of breath sometimes.

-- LYMPHOMA: lymphoma is a group of blood cancers of the lymph system.
+- LYMPHOMA: a lymphoma is a group of blood cancers of the lymph system.

-In early stages rheumatoid arthritis tends to affect smaller joints first like the joints attaching fingers with hands and toes with feet.
-With advancement the disease spreads to wrists, knees, ankles, elbows, hips, shoulders which is usually symmetrical.
+In the early stages, rheumatoid arthritis tends to affect smaller joints first like the joints attaching fingers with hands and toes with feet.
+With advancement, the disease spreads to wrists, knees, ankles, elbows, hips, shoulders which are usually symmetrical.
 There would be:

 - Tenderness in the joints affected